It’s easy to default to that kind of attitude if you’ve been on the receiving end of too many rejection letters or rewrites.

 Many editors worked as writers before trading places.
 A lot still do both.
 I fall into that category.
-Since late 2009, I’ve worked as the freelance editor of a finance website, where I set the editorial calendar and manage freelance writers, and also as a writer and blogger for a handful of business and consumer publications.
+Since 2009, I’ve worked as the freelance editor for a corporate finance website and on a blog series.
+I’ve edited whitepapers and helped train, manage and edit other freelancers for an employment news startup.

 Based on my experience on the other side of the desk, here are some secrets about editors that freelance writers should know: